jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-01.md

 The art of war is of vital importance to the State.
 It is a matter of life and death. <!--  , a road either to safety or to ruin.
 Hence it is a subject of inquiry which can on no account be neglected. -->

-It is governed by five constant factors, to be taken into account in one's deliberations, when seeking to determine the conditions obtaining in the field=
+It is governed by five constant factors, to be taken into account in one's deliberations, when seeking to determine the conditions obtaining in the field:

 1. The Moral Law - this causes the people to be in complete accord with their ruler, so that they will follow him regardless of their lives, undismayed by any danger
 2. Heaven - this signifies night and day, cold and heat, times and seasons